Apunti/face-generator-project/README.md

 # face-generator-project
 Project 4 of the Deep Learning Nanodegree by Udacity.

-There's an html file that contains the notebook where the program was executed.
+The dlnd_face_generator.html file that contains the notebook where the program was executed.